 There is mounting pressure on the local environment ministry pressure headed by Friends of the Orangutans (FOTO) Malaysia http://www.fotomalaysia.org/?p=1870

-In January 2017, FOTO organised a protest in the capital of Malaysia, Kuala Lumpur, and in February, they personally handed the two petitions to the head of the Peninsular Malaysia Wildlife Department and the Head of the Corporate Communications Unit at the Environment Ministry of Malaysia.
-Petitions were submitted to the Prime Minister’s Department in 2016.
+In January 2017, FOTO organised a protest in the capital of Malaysia, Kuala Lumpur, and in February, they personally handed two petitions, including a Care2 petition with over 400,000 signatures, to the head of the Peninsular Malaysia Wildlife Department and the Head of the Corporate Communications Unit at the Environment Ministry of Malaysia.
+Petitions were submitted to the Prime Minister's Department in 2016.
 In March 2017, FOTO organised a protest in London, UK.

 SPEAK UP FOR THOSE WHO CAN'T SPEAK FOR THEMSELVES, PROVERBS 30:8